Virtuous, Book 1 in the Quantum Series

 Natalie & Flynn

-The first installment in the New York Times bestselling Quantum trilogy by author Marie Force, writing as M.S.
+The first installment in the New York Times bestselling Quantum Series by author Marie Force, writing as M.S.
 Force.

 He’s a sexual dominant.
 She’s sworn off sex.
 There’s no way they can make a relationship work—or can they?
 Natalie Bryant has worked for years to reinvent herself into the woman she is today—a happy teacher fresh out of college and enjoying her first winter in New York City with her faithful dog, Fluff.
 Natalie isn’t expecting her life to change completely during a routine stroll through Greenwich Village on a blustery January day.
 But when Fluff breaks loose and charges into a park, Natalie gives chase and crashes into her destiny.
 Only after Fluff bites and draws blood from the man who accidentally knocked Natalie down does she realize Fluff has bitten the biggest movie star in the world.